 Tobacco use remains the leading cause of preventable death and disease in the United States and in Michigan.
-To address this enormous toll, the American Lung Association in Michigan calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Michigan's elected officials:

-- Pass state or local laws to increase the minimum age of sale for tobacco products to 21 in Michigan;
+- Pass a state law to increase the minimum age of sale for tobacco products to 21 in Michigan;

 - Increase funding for tobacco prevention and cessation programs; and